Bulk properties of the Airy line ensemble: A stronger modulus of continuity for parabolic Airy lines

-To get a modulus of continuity bound on $X_k$, we use the modulus of continuity bounds on Brownian $k$-melons established in Proposition \ref{P:bridge-bd}.
-First we need to bound the size of components in the underlying graph $G^k = G_{2k}(1, \ceil{k^{2/3 + \ga}}, k^{-1/3 - \ga/4})$ that gives rise to the bridge representation $\scrB^k$.
-Letting $M^k$ be the size of the largest component in $G^k$, Proposition \ref{P:delta-chains} implies that there exists a constant $b > 0$ such that for every $m > 0$ and $k \in \N$, we have
+To get a modulus of continuity bound on $X_k$, we use the modulus of continuity bounds on nonintersecting Brownian bridges established in Proposition~\ref{P:bridge-bd}.
+First we need to bound the size of components in the underlying graph $G^k = G_{2k}(t, \ell_k, k^{-1/3 - \ga/4})$ that gives rise to the bridge representation $\scrB^k$.
+Letting $M^k$ be the size of the largest component in $G^k$, applying Proposition~\ref{P:delta-chains} with $\ell = \ceil{t k^{2/3 + \ga}}$ and $\de = k^{-\ga/4}$ gives that for every $m > 0$ and $k \in \N$, we have

-To get this bound we have again used the observation that $k^\ga = \log^c k$, as well as the crude bound that $\ceil{k^{2/3 + \ga}} \le k$ for large enough $k$.
+To get this bound we have again used the observation that $k^\ga = \log^c k$, as well as the crude bound that $\ceil{t k^{2/3 + \ga}} \le k$ for large enough $k$.
 In particular, setting $m = \log^{c/16} k$, as long as $c$ is large enough we get that